Policy 154: Quick Reference Guide

 Principal Investigator/Applicant

-signature indicates acceptance of academic, professional, scientific, and technical responsibility for the project.
-In addition, it represents an undertaking to observe sponsor and University policies and regulations, as well as any special award conditions.
+Accepts the academic, professional, scientific and technical responsibility for the project.
+In addition, their acceptance represents an undertaking to observe external sponsor and university policies and regulations, as well as all award conditions.

 Academic Supervisor/Applicant

-Signature for student projects, indicates the same undertaking as the above, as well as willingness to complete or terminate the project in accordance with sponsor requirements if student participants are unable or unavailable to do so.
+Accepts the same responsibility of the principal investigator/applicant, as well as willingness to complete or terminate the project in accordance with external sponsor requirements if student participants are unable or unavailable to do so.

 Department Chair/Director of School/Director of Centre

-For proposals that entail new or incremental space, specific material or financial contributions, or preferred use of common facilities and services, the signature indicates either approval for those items under departmental auspices or a commitment to seek the approval of appropriate Faculty and University authorities.
-When nondepartmental commitments have not received final approval, it is the department chair/director’s responsibility to state clearly any reservations or limitations, in a letter of transmittal, to the OVPRI at the time the application is submitted for University endorsement.
+For proposals that entail new or incremental space, specific material or financial contributions or preferred use of common facilities and services, the Department Chair/Director of School/Director of Centre indicates either approval for those items under departmental auspices or a commitment to seek the approval of appropriate faculty and university authorities.
+When non-departmental commitments have not received final approval, it is the Department Chair/Director’s responsibility to state clearly any reservations or limitations, in a letter of transmittal, to the OVPRI at the time the application is submitted for university endorsement.

-Signature indicates that the Faculty (or for Librarians, the Library) is willing to accommodate the project; that required facilities and services are available; and that the researcher meets known University and sponsor eligibility requirements.
+Confirms that the faculty/library is willing to accommodate the project, that required facilities and services are available, and that the principal investigator/applicant meets known university and external sponsor eligibility requirements.
 It also represents general acceptance of expressed or implied time commitments, including willingness to recommend leave or other special arrangements as specified in the application.

-Signature confirms the Departmental and Faculty commitments, confirms that the institution will accept and administer funds in accordance with agreed terms and conditions at the time of application; and that, when applicable, the project has been or will undergo all relevant human ethics, animal experimentation, radiation and/or biosafety hazard reviews.
+As the designated university officer, the VPRI confirms the departmental and faculty commitments, that the institution will accept and administer funds in accordance with agreed terms and conditions at the time of application and that, when applicable, the project has been or will undergo all relevant reviews of human ethics, animal experimentation, radiation and/or biosafety hazard, as well as research security, including applicable exports control and sanction.

 Note